acmbpdc/openlib.cs/courses/CSF351/README.md

 ## Prerequisites

-This course has the following prerequisites :
+This course has the following prerequisites:

 *   [Discrete Structures for CS](../CSF222)
 *   [Logic in CS](../CSF214)

-This course is a prerequisite for :
+This course is a prerequisite for:

 *   [Design & Analysis of Algorithms](../CSF364)